 What is an Abbey

-Edited by M G, Anonymous, Ian Gabriel T. Tolledo, anckners and 2 others
+Edited by M G, Ian Gabriel T. Tolledo, anckners, Grimm and 1 other

 An abbey in the contemporary sense is a group of buildings found in the same area or place surrounding a church.
 These kind of buildings serve as the monk's community housing and also are inhabited by nuns and other pious people.